 If you’re a Chinese takeout fan, you’ve surely come across General Tso.
+Good news!
 This easy homemade General Tso Sauce recipe is just what you need to recreate those flavors.

 With just 7 simple ingredients, you’ll have your own restaurant quality sauce in no time.

 It’s sweet, umami, sticky, and just a bit spicy.
-Perfect for making General Tso Chicken, it’s also great with any stir fry!
+Perfect for making General Tso’s Chicken, one of the most popular Chinese takeout dishes, it’s also great with any stir fry!

 This time, our cravings were leaning the General Tso way.
-But first of all, we needed to make that delicious sauce…
+But first of all, we needed to make that flavorful sauce…

 General Tso Sauce Recipe

 This is about as simple as you can get!